chrisjmccreadie/PHPMemcacheSASL/README.md

 	$m->addServer($_ENV["MEMCACHIER_SERVERS"]);
 	// Evaluates as: $m->addServer(xxx.ec2.memcachier.com:11211');

-This way, you do not need to parse/explode the value of MEMCACHIER_SERVERS before using it in your code.
+This way, you do not need to parse/explode the value of ``$_ENV['MEMCACHIER_SERVERS']`` before using it in your code.
 Other implementations (and docs) for PHPMemcacheSASL do not account for this difference in syntax, so they will be unhelpful to you if you are an AppFog client.

 ### Implementation